Daksh7112003/leetcode-java/README.md

 # leetcode-java
-This repo contains the leetcode solutions in java .
+This repo contains the solution of the leetcode questions in java .
-Thanks .